FoofooTheGuy/VidInjector9000/README.md

 **Q: Why is there an entire tool for basically just generating a random number?**

-A: It's a long story and it could be done in batch, but I am better at using C++ than Batch.
+A: It's a long story and it could be done in pure batch but I am just more comfortable with C++ than with Batch.

 Credits and Stuff
 --